Calls for Applications

 Open calls for applications at the BRCCH fit within the framework of the BRCCH research portfolio.
 The BRCCH supports its portfolio with five distinct research programmes that have been specifically designed to implement the Centre’s objectives both in the short and the long term.

-- The Multi-Investigator Programme enables cornerstone projects led by larger consortia including at least two BRCCH partners that address big challenges in child and adolescent health and well-being.
+- The Multi-Investigator Programme (MIP) enables cornerstone projects led by larger consortia including at least two BRCCH partners that address big challenges in child and adolescent health and well-being.
 MIPs provide support for up to 5 years.
 The first MIP call launched in 2019.

 - The BRCCH creates Assistant Professorships at the University of Basel and ETH Zurich in order to address gaps in knowledge and competences related to its remit.